hrichiksite/huh-whatif/README.md

 ## Contributing

 We welcome contributions from the community!
 If you have ideas, suggestions, or want to report bugs, please submit an issue or pull request on our GitHub repository.

-For any inquiries, suggestions, or support, feel free to reach out to us at [email@example.com].

----

-This README provides a detailed overview of your project, highlighting the tech stack and offering clear instructions for getting started.